 - The camera performs well in low light situations.

-I absolutely love my Canon EOS M5, but there are other mirrorless cameras that are equally as good for travel.
+I absolutely love my new Canon camera, but there are other mirrorless cameras that are equally as good for travel.
 See my camera gear guide for a few more options.

 Lenses make a huge difference to the quality of your photos.
 The lenses that come with a camera body are often good, but not great, so I ended up selling the 15-45mm kit lens that came with my camera and purchased this selection of Canon EF-M lenses instead:

 - 11-22mm wide angle zoom: I bought this lens as I wanted a wide angle lens that would easily get my face and surroundings in the frame when I was vlogging.
 This one works great!
 The photo quality isn’t quite as good as my other lenses, but it’s definitely my preferred lens for video.
 You can see my review of this lens on YouTube.

 - 22mm f/2 fixed: This lens is my absolute favourite for photography!
 The wide aperture means I can get awesome photos of things up close with the background blurred nicely.
 This lens is also the smallest of my lenses, so if I’m travelling light, I choose to take this one.

 - 55-200mm telephoto zoom: I use this telephoto zoom lens to capture things that aren’t that close to me (like faces in a crowd, or an animal in the wild).
 It’s not as useful for video as it’s not as steady, so I use this one mostly for photography.
 You can see my review of this lens on YouTube.

 Tripod: My most used camera accessory would be my Joby GorillaPod, which I use when I shoot video or when I’m taking photos in low light.
 The tripod easily fits in my backpack and the bendy legs can be adjusted to suit almost any situation.